-E-3: Formula for Calculating 20 percent Shading of Vehicle Accommodation Areas.
-The following is an elementary formula for determining the number of shade trees required in and around paved parking lots in order to satisfy the shading requirements of LSMC 14.76.130 (Shade Trees in Parking Areas presumptively).
+E-3: Formula for Calculating 20 Percent Shading of Vehicle Accommodation Areas.
+The Following is an elementary formula for determining the number of shade trees required in and around paved parking lots to satisfy the shading requirements of LSMC presumptively 14.76.130 (Shade Trees in Parking Areas).

-- 1 Including parking spaces, driveways, loading areas, sidewalks, and other circulation areas and not including building areas or any area which will remain completely undeveloped, calculate the square footage of the vehicle accommodation area (in square feet). - 2 Multiply the area arrived at in step one by 0.20 (20%) to determine the area of shading required. - 3 Divide the area of shading arrived at in step two by 707 s.f. to determine the number of trees that are required within the vehicle accommodation area.
+1 Including parking spaces, driveways, loading areas, sidewalks, and other circulation areas and not including building area or any area which will remain completely undeveloped, calculate square footage of the vehicle accommodation area (in square feet).
+2 Multiply the area arrived at in step 1 by 0.20 (20%) to determine the area of shading required.
+3 Divide the area of shading arrived at in step 2 by 707 s.f. to determine the number of trees that are required within the vehicle accommodation area.

-Trees planted within the vehicle accommodation area are credited with shading 707 square feet (based on a crown radius of 15 feet.)
-New or existing trees on the parking lot's perimeter are credited for having only half a crown over the vehicle accommodation area (i.e., 354 square feet).
+Trees planted within the vehicle accommodation area are credited with shading 707 square feet (based on a crown radius of 15 feet) New or existing trees on the perimeter of the parking lot are credited for having only half a crown over the vehicle accommodation area (i.e.354 square feet).
 Generally, all trees planted in compliance with the screening requirements of Chapter 14.76, Part I, and the street tree requirements of LSMC 14.76.110 will be considered perimeter trees.
 When smaller trees such as Dogwoods are planted, the credited shading area will be adjusted downward to 314 square feet for interior trees and 157 square feet for perimeter trees.
-(Based on crown radius of 10 feet.)
+(Based on crown radius of 10 feet)